 app/etc/env.php script, so it is NOT necessary to specify a database configuration, nor in the configuration file or as commandline parameter.

-The debug mode provides a more detailed logging output, by automatically setting the Monolog log level to
+The debug mode provides a more detailed logging output (including PHP version, a list with activated extensions and a check if XDebug is enabled), by automatically setting the Monolog log level to

 LogLevel::DEBUG if NOT overwritten with the commandline option